Jordan Ayew: 2023–24 season

+Leicester City

+On 23 August 2024, Leicester City signed Ayew on a two-year contract worth £5 million.
+He made his debut for the club on 24 August in a 2–1 defeat to Fulham, coming on for Bobby De Cordova-Reid.
+He scored his first goal for the club in a 4–0 win against Tranmere Rovers in the EFL Cup.
+On 19 October, he tallied his first league goal for the club when he scored a stoppage time winner against Southampton.

 International career

 Ayew made his first senior appearance for Ghana on 5 September 2010, in a 3–0 2012 AFCON Qualification match win against Swaziland, at the Somhlolo National Stadium in Lobamba, Swaziland.
 On 1 June 2012, Ayew scored his first and second international goals in a 2014 World Cup qualification match win against Lesotho, at the Kumasi Sports Stadium in Kumasi, Ghana.
 In December 2011, Ayew was named to the Ghana national team provisional 25-man squad for the 2012 Africa Cup of Nations, and in January 2012 he was selected for the tournament's 23-man squad.

 In June 2014, he was included in the Ghanaian squad for the 2014 World Cup.
 In Ghana's last warm-up match before the 2014 FIFA World Cup in Brazil on 9 June 2014, Ayew came on as a first-half substitute for the injured Majeed Waris and ended up scoring a hat-trick in a 4–0 victory over South Korea.

 Jordan Ayew was part of the Ghanaian team in 2015 Africa Cup of Nations which took place in Equatorial Guinea that took a silver medal as result of losing out to Ivory Coast on a penalty shoot-out whom they clinch the African Cup, which occurred on 8 February 2015.

 He was part of the Ghanaian team in the 2021 Africa Cup of Nations that was eliminated at the group stage of the competition.
+In January 2024, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
+He scored two penalties in his 100th international cap, which ended in a 2–2 draw against Mozambique in the last group stage match of the African competition.

+Ayew scored a penalty in a friendly match against Nigeria in which Ghana lost 2–1 on 22 March 2024.

+He featured and scored in the 2026 World Cup Qualifiers match on 6 June 2024 in which Ghana beat Mali 2–1, he also scored a hat-trick when the Black Stars beat the Central African Republic on 10 June 2024 at the Baba Yara Stadium in Kumasi.

+In November 2024, Black Stars coach Otto Addo name Jordan Ayew captain of the team ahead of crucial Afcon 2025 qualification matches.